-Maine Coon owners ask about healthy diet and nutrition, especially for these large indoor cats.
+Pet parents often ask about a healthy diet and nutrition, especially for these large indoor cats.

-There are so many high quality cat foods on the market now.
+There are so many high quality pet foods on the market now.
 It's a good idea to ask your veterinarian for a recommendation.

 The Importance of Playing Together: